erikeldridge/erikeldridge.github.com/_posts/2013-03-21-academic-advisory.md

 ### Ownership

 To perform well in an interview and the workplace, we must demonstrate an interest in the role, even if it’s just a connection with a personal interest.
 [ABC: Always Be Coding](https://medium.com/tech-talk/d5f8051afce2) and [The ten principles for growth as an engineer](https://medium.com/@daniel.heller/ten-principles-for-growth-69015e08c35b) describe this well.

+### Customer focus

+In my experience, this is a great focal point, eg when prioritizing features.
+A student can [be her own customer](http://paulgraham.com/startupideas.html) initially.

 ### Code review